roman-milk/roman-milk.github.io/fit-vs-fat.md

- ****** Fit vs. Fat ****** byTheTalkMan© "Nothing!"
+===

+"Nothing!"
 I giggled as his lips brushed against my sensitive neck.
 Ben knew just where to kiss, applying gentle pressure to the ticklish little spot at the nap of my neck; a spot only he knew about, having discovered it after hours of necking in our youth.
 He knew just how to get me going; all the right places to kiss, the right parts to caress.
 I could feel that familiar slow heat begin to radiate through my flushed body as he pressed himself firmly against me.
 I could feel his hard dick rubbing insistently against the generous curve of my ass.
 One good thing about him was that it wasn't just his muscles that were big.
 I thoroughly enjoyed sex with Ben, and it would be hard not to, with that 10-inch dick he had that was now throbbing hot and hard against me.

  "I've been thinking about you all day," he whispered, nipping playfully at my ear.